SleepyMario/phantombot-docker/README.md

 * Implementing a different way of changing botlogin.txt other than manually editing it.

 # How to run
 Edit the command below according to your needs.
 You will need to mount the config files so they'll be saved upon exit.
-Make sure that the botlogin.txt that suits your needs.
+Make sure you have a correct botlogin.txt file.
 ```sh
 docker run -it \
 	-v /PATH/TO/CONFIG/config:/phantombot/config \